 The most common reasons for coughing are bacterial infections, allergies, and viral infections.
 Sometimes, it was found that coughing is due to Gastroesophageal reflux disease (GERD), mild acid reflux, etc.

-So, natural home remedies are quite useful in the treatment of cough due to allergies, colds, and sinus infection.
+Natural home remedies are quite useful in treating cough due to allergies, colds, and sinus infection.

 Natural home remedies for cough are also preferable for those who like to avoid chemicals.